 - DO NOT create or explore new ideas.

 In April (2016) I co-facilitated a group of educators — from around the world — in creating their version of an “Agile Manifesto” (and they did not call it another manifesto).

-This is the output of our three days together in Orlando, Florida:
+This is part of the output of our three days together in Orlando, Florida: